-In this course students will focus on how to apply the Structured Query Language (SQL) to data analysis tasks.
+In this course, students will focus on how to apply the Structured Query Language (SQL) to data analysis tasks.
 Spreadsheets will be used for the visualization of data.
 Additionally, basic statistics will be covered.
 All data will be extracted from relational tables.
-3 hrs. lecture/wk.